V. Balan

-V. Balan (17 October 1942 – 22 January 2002), popularly known as Artist V. Balan, was a sculptor and painter from India.
-He was born the son of Chellamma and Venketachelam Pillai in the small temple town of Perumbavoor, Kerala.
-In 1962 he earned a Diploma from the Cochin School of Art.
-Immediately after his studies, he started teaching at the same school.
-In 1970 he moved to Chennai as a freelance artist.

-At Chennai, he did his first ever Mosaic Art of the Risen Lord for a chapel of Salesian Provincialate.
-From 1972 onwards, he started designing the interiors of churches throughout India and acquired fame as an artist and architect of Christian places of worship.
+V. Balan (17 October 1942 – 22 January 2002) was a sculptor and painter from India.
+He was born the son of Chellamma and Venketachelam Pillai Perumbavoor, Kerala.
+In 1962 he graduated from and began teaching at the Cochin School of Art.
+In 1970 he moved to Chennai, where he created a mosaic for a chapel of Salesian Provincialate.
+From 1972 he started designing the interiors of churches throughout India.

 Ten years later he moved to Bangalore and established his studio, Arte Sacra, near the National Biblical, Catechetical and Liturgical Centre.